-In your first two years, you will gain an understanding of the key aspects of business studies.
-They have been designed to offer you academic, personal, and professional development in a supportive and encouraging environment.
+In your first two years, you'll gain an understanding of the key aspects of business studies.
+The structure has been designed to offer you academic, personal and professional development in a supportive and encouraging environment.
 This will help to ensure that you have the academic knowledge and skills necessary to succeed in the third and fourth years of study.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.